 Part 7 — Disclosure of documents

+30A.
+Informal disclosure

+(1) Subject to any order made by a registrar or the Court, each party to the action may disclose documents relating to any matter in question in the action to the other parties.

+(2) Disclosure may —

+(a) with the consent of each other party to the action, be by way of an informal list of the documents; or

+(b) be by way of affidavit containing a list of the documents served on the other parties.

+[Rule 30A inserted in Gazette 24 May 2013 p.
+2061-2.]

 30. Party must disclose documents when ordered

 (1) Subject to any objection under rule 32, when a registrar or the Court makes an order under the Act section 16(1)(n) that a party must provide additional information by disclosing documents relevant to the case, the party must lodge and serve an affidavit containing a list of the documents within the period ordered by the registrar or the Court.